PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

     cd Paddle
     ```

-7. Switch to `develop` branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch, python3.8 version started supporting from release/1.8 branch)
+6. Switch to a more stable release branch to compile: (Note that python 3.6, python 3.7 version are supported from the 1.2 branch, python3.8 version started supporting from release/1.8 branch, python3.9 version started supporting from release/2.1 branch)

     ```
+    git checkout [name of the branch]
+    ```

+    For example：

+    ```
-    git checkout develop
+    git checkout release/2.2
     ```

 7. And please create and enter a directory called build: